Party Tricks

 Party Tricks was an Australian television political drama/comedy series starring Asher Keddie and Rodger Corser.
 It premiered on Network Ten on 6 October 2014 at 8:30pm.

-On 3 October 2014 along with Offspring, John Edwards confirmed that Party Tricks would not return for a second series in 2015, due to Ten's production division running out of money.
+On 3 October 2014 John Edwards confirmed that Party Tricks would not return for a second series in 2015, due to Ten's production division running out of money.

 Plot

 Kate Ballard (Asher Keddie) is facing her first re-election as State Premier.
 Committed and rigorous, her victory seems assured until the opposition announce a shocking new candidate: David McLeod (Rodger Corser), a popular media personality, and a man Kate had a secret, tumultuous affair with several years ago.
 To the world at large, David and Kate present as compelling, evenly-matched adversaries but a paranoid Kate fears that their complicated history is a trump card waiting to be played.
 Told in six parts, building to an election-night finale, this is a cat-and-mouse game, played out on a grand scale.